 Eligible waste fuels

-Under NSW's energy from waste policy, certain low-risk wastes are termed ‘eligible waste fuels’.
+Under NSW's Energy from Waste Policy Statement, certain low-risk wastes are termed ‘eligible waste fuels’.
 These wastes can be used for fuel due to their origin, low levels of contaminants, and consistency over time.

 - if their application is approved, facilities must ensure their use of these eligible fuels accords with strict conditions specified by a resource recovery exemption and order.